97 Toyota 4Runner Specs and Value Guide 2026

 FAQs

-What are the bad years for 4Runners?
+What is the bad year for 4Runners?

 How many miles will a 1997 Toyota 4Runner last?

-Is the 1997 Toyota 4Runner reliable?
+Is the 1997 4Runner reliable?

 How much is a 1997 Toyota worth?

-What is a dollar in 1997 worth today?
+What would 1000 dollars in 1997 be worth today?